shevachr/VideoAnalyzingPythonScripts/README.md

 HEVC Case:

-The script GetPictureStatsHevc.py gathers and prints frame starts and offsets (in hex) as well as frame types.
+The script GetPictureStatsHevcVer3.py (adapted to python 3.x) gathers and prints frame starts and offsets (in hex) as well as frame types.

 Usage: